tbidne/path-size/README.md

 **Arg:** `--stable`

-**Description:** If enabled, an additional sorting filter is applied to sort by path name.
+**Description:** An additional sorting filter is applied to sort by path name.
 This allows the sorted order to be deterministic (as paths are unique), at the cost of performance.

 **Examples:**